elbruno/RustOpenAIAPIs/README.md

 ## Additional Resources

-In my personal blog "[ElBruno.com](https://elbruno.com)", I wrote about several scenarios on how to work and code with [Custom Vision](https://elbruno.com/tag/custom-vision/).
+In my personal blog "[ElBruno.com](https://elbruno.com)", I wrote about several scenarios on how to work and code with [Rust OpenAI APIs](https://github.com/elbruno/RustOpenAIAPIs/).

 ## Author